Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Resource Overhead

-The overhead associated with initial encoding, logical state preparation, and non-stabilizer measurements are excluded, as these are implementation-specific.
-Error correction overhead for the target codes ($C1, C2, \dots$) are also excluded, as these are considered part of the underlying system with or without stabilizer-generic gates.
-We assume a Shor-style stabilizer measurement procedure, requiring \begin{itemize} \item $r = d_{MC} \leq n_{MC}$ measurement rounds per QEC round~\cite{numMeasurementRoundsForShorStyle}. \item One double-qubit gate per gate in the stabilizer being measured. \item Up to $t_{MC} = \lfloor (d_{MC} - 1) / 2 \rfloor$ single-qubit gates per QEC round. \item One ancilla qubit per gate in the stabilizer being measured. \end{itemize}
+The overhead associated with initial encoding, initial state preparation, and non-stabilizer measurements are excluded, as these are implementation-specific.
+Error correction overhead for the target codes (encoding $\mathcal{Q}_1, \mathcal{Q}_2, \dots$) are also excluded, as these are considered part of the underlying system with or without SCG gates.
+We assume a Shor-style stabilizer measurement procedure, requiring \begin{itemize} \item $r = d_{MC} \leq n_{MC}$ measurement rounds per QEC round~\cite{numMeasurementRoundsForShorStyle}. \item One double-qubit gate per gate in the stabilizer being measured. \item Up to $t_{MC} = \lfloor (d_{MC} - 1) / 2 \rfloor$ single-qubit gates per QEC round for online correction. \item One ancilla qubit per gate in the stabilizer being measured. \end{itemize}